Swami Vivekananda: Lecture tours in the UK and US

 Vivekananda attracted followers and admirers in the US and Europe, including Josephine MacLeod, Betty Leggett, Lady Sandwich, William James, Josiah Royce, Robert G. Ingersoll, Lord Kelvin, Harriet Monroe, Ella Wheeler Wilcox, Sarah Bernhardt, Nikola Tesla, Emma Calvé and Hermann Ludwig Ferdinand von Helmholtz.
-He initiated several followers : Marie Louise (a French woman) became Swami Abhayananda, and Leon Landsberg became Swami Kripananda, so that they could continue the work of the mission of the Vedanta Society.
-This society still is filled with foreign nationals and is also located in Los Angeles.
-During his stay in America, Vivekananda was given land in the mountains to the southeast of San Jose, California to establish a retreat for Vedanta students.
-He called it "Peace retreat", or, Shanti Asrama.
-The largest American centre is the Vedanta Society of Southern California in Hollywood, one of the twelve main centres.
+He initiated several followers, including Marie Louise (a French woman) who became Swami Abhayananda, and Leon Landsberg who became Swami Kripananda, so that they could serve the mission of the Vedanta Society.
+He also initiated Christina Greenstidel of Detroit, who became Sister Christine, with whom he developed a close father–daughter relationship.

+While in America, Vivekananda was given land to establish a retreat for Vedanta students, in the mountains to the southeast of San Jose, California.
+He called it "Peace retreat", or Shanti Asrama.
+There were twelve main centres established in America, the largest being the Vedanta Society of Southern California in Hollywood.
 There is also a Vedanta Press in Hollywood which publishes books about Vedanta and English translations of Hindu scriptures and texts.
-Christina Greenstidel of Detroit was also initiated by Vivekananda with a mantra and she became Sister Christine, and they established a close father–daughter relationship.

 From the West, Vivekananda revived his work in India.
 He regularly corresponded with his followers and brother monks, offering advice and financial support.
 His letters from this period reflect his campaign of social service, and were strongly worded.
 He wrote to Akhandananda, "Go from door to door amongst the poor and lower classes of the town of Khetri and teach them religion.
 Also, let them have oral lessons on geography and such other subjects.
 No good will come of sitting idle and having princely dishes, and saying "Ramakrishna, O Lord!"—unless you can do some good to the poor".
-In 1895, Vivekananda founded the periodical Brahmavadin to teach the Vedanta.
-Later, Vivekananda's translation of the first six chapters of The Imitation of Christ was published in Brahmavadin in 1899.
-Vivekananda left for India on 16 December 1896 from England with his disciples Captain and Mrs. Sevier and J.J.
+In 1895, Vivekananda founded the periodical Brahmavadin.
+His translation of the first six chapters of The Imitation of Christ was published in Brahmavadin in 1899.
+Vivekananda left for India from England on 16 December 1896, accompanied by his disciples Captain and Mrs. Sevier and J.J.
 Goodwin.
 On the way, they visited France and Italy, and set sail for India from Naples on 30 December 1896.
-He was later followed to India by Sister Nivedita, who devoted the rest of her life to the education of Indian women and India's independence.
+He was followed to India by Sister Nivedita, who devoted the rest of her life to the education of Indian women and the goal of India's independence.